 Introduction

 I am often asked “What is the best restaurant in Albuquerque?”
-This is not a well-posed question — it has no definitive answer.
+This question has no definitive answer.
 Best what?
 New Mexican?
 Fine dining?
 Greek?
 Seafood?
 Best according to whom?
 You get the idea.
+Moreover, I will never give a restaurant a numerical rating.
+Too subjective.

 This, then, is a list of my top ten favorite restaurants in the Albuquerque area.
 I think that they are among the best that Albuquerque has to offer.
-Perhaps the best unknown restaurant in Albuquerque is Los Eqipales, a superb mariscos place.
-Go there quickly before it shuts down.
-This list represents just my opinion, and therefore not subject to argument.
+These are the places that you are likely to find me eating my favorite dishes This list represents just my opinion, and therefore not subject to argument.
 It is difficult to choose just ten, and many great places do not make the list.
 For example, anything by Denis Apodaca is among my favorites, but they don’t make the list.
-Sophia’s Place comes really close.
+The new Sophia’s Place comes really close.

 - Mary & Tito’s Cafe